-After the last sandwich was handed out, I headed back to my car.
+Earlier in the week, I stocked my fridge with biscuits and eggs to make breakfast sandwiches for the homeless who hang out in downtown Nashville.
+As the week passed, I never felt the nudge to follow through with my intention.
+Knowing I would need to use the food in the next 4 days, I asked God to wake me up extra early on the day I was to go downtown.
+He woke me up bright and early this morning, around 4 a.m.
+Even though I wanted to stay in bed and get some more sleep, I knew it was a nudge from God, so I got up and started cooking.
+I headed back to my car after I had given the last sandwich away.
 Suddenly, a man ran up asking me if I had something for him.
-I felt bad, I only had a bottle of water to offer him.
+I felt bad; I only had a bottle of water to offer him.
 Dejected, he plopped down on the curb and told me to take the water back because he was just hungry.
-He told me that he had applied for multiple jobs over the past few days and no one would hire him because of the blisters and sores he had on his face and arms.
+He told me that he had applied for multiple jobs over the past few days, and no one would hire him because of the blisters and sores he had on his face and arms.
 He also told me how much pain it caused him.
-Willie went on to ask me if I could go to Walgreens and get a certain kind of ointment I had never heard of, for his condition.
+Willie went on to ask me if I could go to Walgreens and get a certain kind of ointment I had never heard of for his condition.

 Not knowing how else to comfort him or how I could change his mind about taking his life, my thoughts went back to his skin condition.
-I remembered that a few weeks ago I had filled a Walmart sack with things I thought a homeless person might need.
+I remembered that a few weeks ago, I had filled a Walmart sack with things I thought a homeless person might need.
 I told Willie I might have something in my car to relieve some of his skin pain.
 As I dug through the bag, I grabbed a tube of ointment and handed it to him.
 He looked at it and told me it was the exact ointment he wanted me to buy at Walgreens!
 We both couldn’t believe it.
-I then asked him if he stayed in the area we were at.
+I then asked him if he stayed in the area we were in.
 He told me he had never been there and didn’t know why he decided to come to this spot this morning.
 I know it was by Divine design.

 After we visited another 10 minutes or so, he asked me, “have I coughed since you have been with me?”
 He hadn’t.
 He then said, “I have had a relentless cough and have had trouble breathing.
-My lungs struggle to even take a breath but since we prayed, my lungs are free to expand and no coughing!”
+My lungs struggle even to take a breath, but since we prayed, my lungs are free to expand and no coughing!”
 Willie began to sing old gospel hymns from the top of his lungs as we departed ways.
-I am humbled to have had a front row seat to watch as Willie was healed, renewed and restored.
+I am humbled to have had a front-row seat to watch as Willie was healed, renewed, and restored.
 Who knew God had a much bigger plan for my jaunt downtown than to spread a little love to the homeless?
 Sure glad I dragged myself out of bed so God’s plans could be fulfilled!